Sharing Success Program

 Since its launch, the Sharing Success program has awarded 37 grants for a total of $30,468.
 Here are just a few of the fantastic projects we’ve supported so

 - Bad Boyz Boxing Club in Finney County for headgear for participants in its youth boxing program.

 - Greath Bend Community Theatre to help replace its production lighting.

 - Breast Cancer Unity Project in Scott City to distribute breast health information to female high school students.

 - Wichita County Health Center Volunteers to help purchase a player piano for its residents.

 - Hamilton County Library to help create a teen hangout reading room.

 The Scott Community Foundation manages the Sharing Success fund.
 Grants are typically made in $1,000 blocks, with an emphasis on spreading the wealth evenly to all corners of Wheatland’s service territory.
-If your non-profit group would like to be considered for a grant, please contact the Scott Community Foundation at 620-872-3790 for further details.
+If your non-profit group would like to be considered for a grant, please contact Alli Conine, Manager of Member Services and Key Accounts, at 620-874-4563 for further details.